michalwilman/AgentDesk/README.md

 # - Widget:    http://localhost:3002
 ```

-### 5. Create Your First Bot
+### 5. Create Your First AI Agent

 1. Visit `http://localhost:3000`
 2. Register a new account
 3. Click **Create Bot**
 4. Add knowledge from your website or documents
+5. Enable actions (appointments, leads)
-5. Test your bot in the preview
+6. Test your agent in the preview
-6. Get embed code and add to your site!
+7. Get embed code and add to your site!

-📚 **Full setup guide**: See [SETUP_GUIDE.md](./SETUP_GUIDE.md)

 ---

 ## 🔌 WordPress Integration

-AgentDesk includes a ready-to-use WordPress plugin with full Hebrew and RTL support.
+AgentDesk includes a production-ready WordPress plugin with full Hebrew and RTL support.

 ### Quick Install

-1. Download the plugin from `wordpress-plugin/` directory
+1. Download `wordpress-plugin/agentdesk-chatbot.zip`
 2. Upload to WordPress: **Plugins → Add New → Upload Plugin**
 3. Activate the plugin
 4. Go to **Settings → AgentDesk**
 5. Enter your Bot Token (from AgentDesk dashboard)
-6. Save settings - your chatbot is now live!
+6. Save settings - your AI agent is now live! ✅

-📚 **Complete WordPress guide**: See [wordpress-plugin/README.md](./wordpress-plugin/README.md)
+### Features

+- ✅ **One-click auto-updates** - Update plugin without deactivation
+- ✅ **Real-time status** - See bot connection and training status
+- ✅ **Full Hebrew & RTL support** - Perfect for Hebrew websites
+- ✅ **No coding required** - Configure everything in WordPress admin
+- ✅ **Domain security** - Restrict bot usage to your domain
+- ✅ **Display rules** - Control where the widget appears

+**Plugin version:** 1.2.0 (November 2025)

 ---

-## 🎯 Bot Actions Setup
+## 🎯 AI Agent Actions Setup

-Enable your bots to perform real actions like scheduling appointments and capturing leads.
+Enable your AI agent to perform real actions like scheduling appointments and capturing leads.

 ### Appointment Scheduling (Google Calendar)